 How to set up a double-time policy

 You can create a policy to provide double-time compensation to employees.
-If you do not employ workers in California, you can still create your own double-time pay policy.
-Remember, you are not required to do this, but it may be a benefit that your employees appreciate.
+If you do not employ workers in states that require double-time pay, you can still create your own double-time pay policy.
+Remember, you don’t have to do this, but it may be a benefit your employees appreciate.
 If your employees are part of a union, make sure you understand your double-time obligations.

 First, make sure your overtime policy is in compliance with FLSA rules for regular overtime pay.
 You might also want to consider industry standards for double-time if they exist.